IFRC-Secretariat/Property-Data-Scraper/README.md

-# Property web scraper
+# Property Data Scraper

 ## Introduction
-This project is for pulling data from property sites, to show information on the price and availability of residential properties.
+This project is for web scraping data from property sites, to show information on the price and availability of properties.

 Currently the sites included for pulling data from are: